G-Chist/terrain-generation-research/research/week5results.md

 ---
 - TerrainGAN.py
   - uses the Kaggle elevation dataset (6000 images) for training
-  - questionable data selection
+  - dataset linted and refined
-  - some limited results
+  - some nice results for coastlines